-- Electronically, using the Internet, by following the Internet voting instructions on the proxy card at any time up until [ ] (Central Time) on [ ], 2016; - Over the telephone by following the telephone voting instructions included in the proxy card at any time up until [ ] (Central Time) on [ ], 2016: or - By mail by marking, dating and signing your proxy card in accordance with the instructions on it and returning it by mail in the preaddressed reply envelope provided with the proxy materials.
+- Electronically, using the Internet, by following the Internet voting instructions on the proxy card at any time up until [ ] (Central Time) on [ ], 2016; - Over the telephone by following the telephone voting instructions included in the proxy card at any time up until [ ] (Central Time) on [ ], 2016; or - By mail by marking, dating and signing your proxy card in accordance with the instructions on it and returning it by mail in the preaddressed reply envelope provided with the proxy materials.

 The telephone and Internet voting procedures have been set up for your convenience.
 The procedures have been designed to authenticate your identity, to allow you to give voting instructions and to confirm that those instructions have been recorded properly.
 If you are a shareholder of record and would like to submit your proxy by telephone or Internet, please refer to the specific instructions provided on the enclosed proxy card.
 If you wish to submit your proxy by mail, please return your signed proxy card before the meeting.
 Additionally, shareholders of record that satisfy the admission requirements to the shareholders' meeting, may vote their shares in person at the meeting.
-However, even if you plan to attend the shareholders' meeting, we encourage you to vote in advance by Internet, telephone or mail so that your vote will be counted in the event you later decide not to attend the shareholders' meeting.
+However, even if you plan to attend the shareholders' meeting.
 If you are a shareholder of record and sign and return your proxy card or submit your proxy by telephone or Internet and do not indicate how your shares should be voted on any particular matter, the shares represented by your proxy will be voted in accordance with the recommendation of the St. Jude Medical board of directors on that matter, as set forth in this proxy statement/prospectus.